Easy Crock Pot Boiled Peanuts

 I recommend stirring them every so often to ensure they all get exposed to the salty brine.
 You may also need to add some water along the way, depending on how much evaporates.

-Use a slotted spoon to scoop them out into bowls or cups.
-Enjoy this southern favorite!
+Once they’re cooked to your desired tenderness, use a slotted spoon to scoop them out into bowls or cups, and enjoy!

 Recommended Equipment: